Ryan loves learning about lesser-known aspects of history by reading and reviewing the literary works of historians.

-In 1940 the French army folded in a crushing military defeat at the hands of the German military, one that took a bare 6 weeks and which resulted in the occupation of France.
-As much as it may in hindsight seem quite inevitable at the time this was presented as shocking.
-The seeds for such a disaster had been laid over the previous decades however, as the French army had adopted, quite logically and scientifically, but ultimately disastrously, a doctrine of methodical battle focused on complex, centralized, firepower-intensive, operations, which had played into the hands of an aggressive, mobility-centric German military which crushed the French forces.
-This is a topic which is well explained in Robert A. Doughty's book The Seeds of Disaster: The Development of French Army Doctrine 1919-1939
+In 1940 the French army folded in a crushing military defeat at the hands of the German military, one that took a bare six weeks and which resulted in the occupation of France.
+As much as it may in hindsight seem quite inevitable, at the time this was presented as shocking.
+The seeds for such a disaster had been laid over the previous decades, however, as the French army had adopted, quite logically and scientifically, but ultimately disastrously, a doctrine of methodical battle focused on complex, centralized, firepower-intensive, operations, which had played into the hands of an aggressive, mobility-centric German military which crushed the French forces.
+This is a topic that is well-explained in Robert A. Doughty's book The Seeds of Disaster: The Development of French Army Doctrine 1919-1939.

-"The Framework of French Army Doctrine" constitutes the initial chapter and lays out some of the basic elements of the French army doctrine (that of a heavily fire-power centric, methodical, set-piece battle), and the reasons for why it was so important in constituting an army.
+"The Framework of French Army Doctrine" constitutes the initial chapter and lays out some of the basic elements of the French army doctrine (that of a heavily firepower-centric, methodical, set-piece battle), and the reasons why it was so important in constituting an army.
 It also talks about just how intensely the doctrine was actually followed and how it was elaborated.

-Chapter 2, "Army of Reservists", looks at the basic structure of the French army, that of its constitution as an army of short term conscripts supposed to be massively mobilized in war time as a large reservist army.
-This system meant that the French army was incapable of providing for a flexible response to situations, but instead was based entirely on massive mobilization of an army for a long term conflict.
-Furthermore this poorly trained army was naturally conducive to the French idea of methodical battle doctrine, further reinforcing it.
+Chapter 2, "Army of Reservists", looks at the basic structure of the French army, that of its constitution as an army of short-term conscripts supposed to be massively mobilized in wartime as a large reservist army.
+This system meant that the French army was incapable of providing a flexible response to situations but instead was based entirely on the massive mobilization of an army for a long-term conflict.
+Furthermore, this poorly trained army was naturally conducive to the French idea of methodical battle doctrine, further reinforcing it.

 Chapter 3, "The Defense of the Frontiers" looks at the construction, intent, reasoning, and effect of the French Maginot Line and other fortifications against Germany, which the author portrays as part of a reasonable French strategy to defend crucial forward resources vulnerable to a rapid assault from Germany, and provide a defense for the French army to mobilize.
 It served its objective rather well in 1940 by defending the French border with Germany and its troops fought effectively, and instead of heaping critique on it, we should instead look at the hasty French rush into Belgium to doom.